HardUIKnow/Arduino/adc_testing_time_c_code/readme.txt

 Readme text for adc_testing_c_code

-Further information will be put later...
+Further information will be put later about the code